raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Getting started

 If you have received an official Astro Pi kit from ESA, you have everything you need to develop and test your Phase 2 program for Mission Space Lab (MSL).
-If you want to, you could even [create your own Astro Pi flight case](https://projects.raspberrypi.org/en/projects/astro-pi-flight-case), but don't worry, that's not essential.
-It can be a valuable activity in its own right, but completion of Mission Space Lab **does not** rely on having the flight case.
+If you want to, you could even [create your own Astro Pi flight case](https://projects.raspberrypi.org/en/projects/astro-pi-flight-case), but don't worry, that's not essential and completion of Mission Space Lab **does not** rely on having the flight case.

 The first thing you'll need to do is set up your development environment.
 If you received a kit from ESA, it will contain a Raspberry Pi with an SD card that already has the Raspbian operating system installed.
 In order to make sure the setup of your Pi matches that of the Astro Pis on the ISS, you'll need to install the extra libraries and software listed below.
 To make this easy, we've provided ready-made SD card images and a one-line installer script that will do everything in one go and make sure the correct versions are installed.